Winifred Cochrane, Countess of Dundonald: Work and duties

 The countess had a church hall built for the village of Llanddulas in 1909.

 In 1914, Winifred supplied warm clothing to the Royal Welsh Fusiliers and Denbighshire Hussars, following an appeal, in November of the same year, she presented a large ambulance (presumably a Ford Model T) fully equipped and accompanied by a driver to the Red Cross Society (seventh division), she also donated a great deal of anaesthetics to several hospitals, she stressed that there was urgent need for chloroform at the base hospitals.

-The Countess opened a hospital in 1914 at 87 Eaton Square, Belgravia, London, to treat the wounded of the Great War, the 'Countess of Dundonald Hospital'.
+The Countess opened a hospital in 1914 at 87 Eaton Square, Belgravia, London, to treat the wounded of the Great War, the 'Countess of Dundonald Hospital', she paid for its upkeep; such as gas and electricity.
+She personally managed it and she called the 'war hospital' (refraining from mentioning her own name).
 It closed at the end of the war in 1918.